brabaaoui/less.php-autoloader/README.md

 ---

 Step 1.
-Put less.php folder and LessHandler.php in your libraries folder:
+Put less.php folder and LessHandler.php in your libraries folder
 Step 2.
-Put less_parser.php in your config folder:
+Put less_parser.php in your config folder
 Step 3.
-Set directories for input and output in less_parser.php Step 4.
-Go to autoloader.php and add:
+Set directories for input and output in less_parser.php
+Step 4.
+Go to autoloader.php and add :

 ```

 $autoload['libraries'] = array('LessHandler');

 ```

 Step 5.
 Enjoy!